 - Read our article with a more in-depth description of Scratch with examples

 - Scratch learning resources coming soon

-There is an impressive amount of complexity that can be accomplished in Scratch games, but eventually it will be time to more on to a more traditional programming language.
+An impressive amount of complexity can be accomplished in Scratch games, but eventually it will be time to move on to a more traditional programming language.
 This means instead of drag-and-drop, your student will be typing.
-It’s important that the student is able to effectively communicate their thoughts to the computer – hunt-and-peck typing will take too long and require too much brain power to be effective for programming.
+It’s important that the student can communicate their thoughts to the computer effectively – hunt-and-peck typing will take too long and require too much brain power to be effective for programming.

 - TypingWeb provides the top free online course to learn how to type